Interpret Europe Conference | 31 May - 3 June 2019 in Sarajevo, Bosnia and Herzegovina | #iecon19

 General notes on the excursions

 - 15.30 departure from the hotel.
 Options 1, 2 and 3 are within walking distance.
-Options 4 and 5 will travel by bus to their destination.
+Options 4 will travel by bus to its destination.

 - The study visits will last approximately 3hours (including coffee break).

 - Each study visit will include some level of translation and a guide.

 - Some programmes are more sensitive to the weather.
 You can enhance your experience by wearing comfortable clothing, and boots/sneakers, as well as carrying rain gear with you.

 - Some programmes contain sensitive content.
 Images and exhibits are related to the topics of war and human suffering and can be visually and emotionally disturbing.
 They are an important part of the history of Sarajevo and Bosnia and Herzegovina.

 Option 1: War childhood museum and Museum of Literature & Performing Arts

 The collection at the War Childhood Museum is comprised of items that tell the touching stories of how children grew up during the war that shook Bosnia and Herzegovina from 1992 to 1996.
 The museum’s collection is made up of items that have been collected since 2010.
 The book of the war childhood testimonies under the name of “War Childhood: Sarajevo 1992-1995" has awoken a great interest in what children experienced during the war in BiH and created the need to establish a museum that provides permanent exhibits of keepsakes used by children who grew up under war time conditions.